home

 Please join us for lively discussions.

-• First Monday of the month, October 6th, Study 7:00pm - 8:30pm, •In person (with zoom option TBD) • Contact Heidi Sheppard, HSHEPPAR@LHS.ORG Free
+• First Monday of the month, Study 7:00pm - 8:30pm, •In person (with zoom option TBD) • Contact Heidi Sheppard, HSHEPPAR@LHS.ORG Free

 Opportunity for Speech Work: with anyone interested, ways of speaking texts of your choice (poetry or prose) with enhanced expression by unlocking its natural beauty.
 These 45 minute sessions would be offered in the Branch Library.
 Donation will be accepted for using the space.
 Call Miriam and let her know if you are interested at 503-459-3423.